 You've heard it before: teachers aren't in it for the money.
 While money may not be the primary motivation for becoming a teacher, salaries matter.
 Salaries can play an important role in attracting and retaining the best teacher workforce possible.
-This month's Teacher Trendline updates NCTQ's analysis in Smart Money: What teachers make, how long it takes and what it buys them and estimates how much a teacher can make over his or her career, using salary information from the 2014-2015 school year.
+This month's Trendline updates NCTQ's analysis in Smart Money: What teachers make, how long it takes and what it buys them and estimates how much a teacher can make over his or her career, using salary information from the 2014-2015 school year.

 Changes in salary